What Do The Wealthy, The Sun, and Popular Kids Have in Common?

 Rule three: distribution is uneven.

-A small subset of nodes ends up disproportionately large.
+A small subset of nodes becomes disproportionately large.
+Most do not.

 That’s the 80/20 rule again.